MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 > * Recover recently deleted packages from the Recycle Bin.

 > [!NOTE]
-> To delete/recover packages or set up retention policies, you must be a feed **Owner**.
+> You must be a feed **Owner** to delete or recover packages or set up retention policies.

 ## Delete packages